SMTG-Bham/galore/paper.md

 Science (EP/L01582/1).

-We acknowledge useful discussions with Alexei Sokol (who proposed that a code such as this would be useful), Katie Inzani, Anna Regoutz and Tim Veal.
+We acknowledge useful discussions with Alexei Sokol (who proposed that a code such as this would be useful), Katie Inzani and Tim Veal.
 Feature requests and user testing came from Benjamin Williamsion, Christopher Savory and Winnie L. Leung.